 “Martha, Martha, you are anxious and troubled about many things, but one thing is necessary.

-You can read the whole post below or listen on the podcast where I share a bit more content below or subscribe on your favorite app here:
+You can read the whole post below or listen to the podcast where I share a bit more content below or subscribe on your favorite app here:

 Can you relate with me here when Sinclair describes what this possible

 Marci Martha moment might look like?: